kfiryahav/domainScanner/README.md

 - **Modular Design**: The system follows a modular design, with several services communicating effectively.
 This architecture enables scalability and long-term viability.

+## Security Features
+- **Joi Domain Validation**: We validate and sanitize input data using Joi to prevent vulnerabilities.
+ー
+* *XXE Attack Prevention**: Our API safeguards against XML External Entity attacks.
+**Rate Limiting**: We implement rate limiting to ensure stable performance and prevent abuse.

 - **Scheduling System**: The analysis interval is configurable and set to run once a month.

 ## Tech Stack